 11. Behavioral Issue

 Sometimes, constipation can result if a dog just holds their poop in for too long.
-For example, dogs that want to prolong their time outside or because their usual spot has changed in some way.
+For example, dogs may want to prolong their time outside because their usual spot has changed somehow.
 They may not go even when they feel the urge to.
 Try to keep your pup on a regular routine and location, or try a new location if the old one has developed distractions or stressors.

 12. Physical Pain and Lack of Access